 Our code of conduct is clear, supports all children in developing life skills and should be followed by children, parents and staff when in school.

 - We tell the truth

 - We take responsibility for our own actions

-The school comprises of the Main two-storey block, the Foundation Block for Reception, Years 1 and 2 which are linked to the Main Block, plus the Jubilee block for years 5 and 6.
-The main building houses eight classrooms, for years 3 & 4, the school library, offices , a large ICT suite and two halls.
+The school comprises of the Main two-story block, the Foundation Block for Reception, Years 1 and 2 which are linked to the Main Block, plus the Jubilee block for years 5 and 6.
+The main building houses eight classrooms, for years 3 & 4, the school library, offices, a large ICT suite, and two halls.
 The Foundation Block has 8 classrooms and 3 shared areas (one for each year group).
 The Jubilee block has six classrooms, and a shared learning hall.
 There is also a separate block of two classrooms for the Before and After School Club.
 The main areas of the school are accessible to the disabled.
-The school enjoys the benefits of extensive grounds, playgrounds with climbing frames and well-established areas of habitat.
+The school enjoys the benefits of extensive grounds, playgrounds with climbing frames, and well-established areas of habitat.
 The grounds are a valuable resource for all outdoor learning as well as for play.

 Our governors are elected from the staff and local community, they provide strategic leadership and accountability for our school.
 Each of our governors are a member of a governing board.
 Individual governors may not act independently of the rest of the governing board; decisions are the joint responsibility of the board.